-For more than 30 years, value added resellers (VARs) have been helping businesses wind their way through the maze of information technology and helping businesses choose the right solution.
+For more than 30 years, value-added resellers (VARs) have been helping businesses find their way through the maze of information technology and helping businesses choose the right solution.
 What makes a good VAR?
 Read on to find out.

 The VAR: Your Partner in Delivering a Successful, Cost-effective Solution

-A good VAR will deliver the right solution at the right price, while facilitating system installation, custom programming, training, and on-going system maintenance.
-To many businesses that do not have the internal staff or technical expertise, a VAR can become as asset that returns considerable value.
-It is obviously critical that when a business invests in new or upgraded technology that the solution provide an appropriate return on that investment.
+A good VAR will deliver the right solution at the right price while facilitating system installation, custom programming, training, and on-going system maintenance.
+Too many businesses that do not have the internal staff or technical expertise, a VAR can become an asset that returns a considerable value.
+It is obviously critical that when a business invests in new or upgraded technology that the solution provides an appropriate return on that investment.

 If a business encounters a problem with an already installed system, VARs can become a critical component, serving as a troubleshooter and problem solver.
 More often than not, it is less time-consuming and less expensive to bring in a knowledgeable VAR that can quickly identify a system issue and provide a quick resolution.

 Finding a VAR in your area

 Aside from the usual methods of finding a business to partner with (online listings, word-of-mouth, etc.), contacting a Minuteman Authorized Distributor near you for a recommendation can be a great way to get in contact with a VAR.
 Your local distributor will know who’s who and can give you a recommendation for which companies will get the job done for you most effectively.

 A good VAR also becomes a trusted advisor that can keep a business from going down the wrong path and prevent unwise expenditures.
 Many good VARs will take time to fully understand their customer’s business and their related technology requirements.

 When this trust is established, the relationship becomes synergistic and beneficial to both parties.
 In this case, a VAR can indeed become a value-added asset to a business.